EXPESRaza/agentic-ai-knowledge-base/articles/rag-pipeline-guide.md

----
-title: "RAG Pipeline Guide - From Load to LLM"
-description: "A beginner-friendly walkthrough of the Retrieval-Augmented Generation architecture using LangChain, FAISS, and OpenAI/Gemini."
-date: 2025-06-12
-tags: [RAG, LangChain, LLM, Vector DB, OpenAI, Gemini]
----

 # 🧠 RAG Pipeline Guide – From Load to LLM

 Welcome to this comprehensive, beginner-friendly guide on **Retrieval-Augmented Generation (RAG)**.
 This guide breaks down the complete RAG architecture in a clear, easy-to-follow sequence — from ingesting documents to generating intelligent responses with Large Language Models (LLMs).